 Applicants must show evidence of financial need, have received or hope to achieve a distinction in a music exam and be recommended by their music teacher.

-To apply: Read the guidance and complete the form on the Application Portal.
+To apply: Read the guidance and complete the application form.

 Christine Brown Trust